-$$MAC{EC} = \frac{ATN}{EC_S} \times 10^2 \times \frac{1}{3.6}$$ (7)
+$$MAC{EC} = \frac{ATN}{EC_S} \times 10^2 \times \frac{1}{3.6}.$$ (7)

-The light absorption spectra of WSOC were measured between wavelengths of 200 nm to 800 nm with precision of 5 nm 385 bandwidth by a UV-Visible Spectrophotometer (SpectraMax M5).
-The value of MAC{WSOC} can be calculated from following equation (8) (Bosch et al., 2014; Kirillova et al., 2014):
+The light absorption spectra of WSOC were measured between wavelengths of 200 to 800 nm with a precision of 5 nm bandwidth by a UV-visible spectrophotometer (SpectraMax M5).
+The value of MACWSOC can be calculated from Eq.
+(8) (Bosch et al., 2014; Kirillova et al., 2014):

-$$MAC{WSOC} = \frac{A_b}{C \times L} \times \ln(10)$$ (8)

-Where, A_b (absorbance) is derived directly from the spectrophotometer, L is the absorbing path length, and C is WSOC concentration.
+$$MAC{WSOC} = \frac{A_b}{C \times L} \times \ln(10), \tag{8}$$ where $A_b$ (absorbance) is derived directly from the spectrophotometer, L is the absorbing path length, and C is WSOC concentration.

+The MACEC at 632 nm exhibited significant spatial variations, differing by a factor of up to 2 with a clear increasing trend from the outside to the inland TP (Fig. 6).
+For the studied stations, the annual MACEC ranged from 6.37 to 8.49 m g-1.
+Karachi had the lowest MACEC among the stations.
+Other stations, including Mardan and Lanzhou, exhibited a similar annual average MACBC of approximately

+Figure 5.
+Aerosol OC and EC concentration distributions in the Tibetan Plateau and its surroundings (top) and temporal variations in OC and EC concentrations at the Kathmandu and Nam Co station (bottom) during the observed periods, respectively.
+The abbreviations can be found in Table 1.

-- 390 The MAC{EC} at 632 nm exhibited significant spatial variations, differing by a factor of up to two with a clear increasing trend from the outer to the inland TP (Fig. 6).
-For the study sites, the annual MAC{EC} ranged from 6.37 to 8.49 m2 g-1.
-Karachi had the lowest MAC{EC} among the sites.
-Other sites, including Mardan, and Lanzhou, exhibited similar annual average MAC{BC} of approximately 7.0 m2 g-1 during the sampling period.
-On the southern side of the TP, sites (e.g., Dhunche, Jomsom, Everest, Zhongba, Nyalam, Lulang) had moderate MAC{EC}, which were slightly higher than those in urban sites but lower than in the inland remote regions (e.g., Nam Co, Hunza, Ngari, and Beiluhe).
-In the northern TP, Laohugou demonstrated slightly lower - MAC{EC} , comparable to that in urban areas.
-The lower MAC{EC} values in urban areas were mainly affected by local fresh emissions, while the relatively higher MAC{EC} values in remote sites were mostly attributed to the coating enhancement of aerosols (Chen et al., 2019b). - Aerosol MAC{WSOC} were analysed for 10 sites, including Kathmandu, Lumbini, Karachi, Jomsom, Lulang, Everest, Lhasa, 400 Nam Co, Lanzhou, and Laohugou (Chen et al., 2020; Li et al., 2016b, 2016c; Li et al., 2021).
-Relatively higher MAC{WSOC} was observed in Lumbini, which had an annual average value of 1.64 m2 g-1.
-Kathmandu, Lanzhou, and Laohugou had moderate values of approximately 1.30 m2 g-1.
-Jomsom and Karachi had relatively lower MAC{WSOC} values of 0.97 and 0.87 m2 g-1, respectively.
-The MAC{WSOC} values were generally higher in urban regions than those at remote sites probably because of the larger primary and anthropogenic contribution for WSOC in urban areas in contrast to remote regions (Chen et al., 2020).
+$7.0 \text{ m}^2 \text{g}^{-1}$ during the sampling period.
+On the southern side of the TP, stations (e.g., Dhunche, Jomsom, Everest, Zhongba, Nyalam, Lulang) had moderate MACEC values, which were slightly higher than those at urban sites but lower than in the inland remote regions (e.g., Nam Co, Hunza, Ngari, and Beiluhe).
+In the northern TP, Laohugou demonstrated slightly lower MACEC, comparable to that in urban areas.
+The lower MACEC values in urban areas were mainly affected by local fresh emissions, while the relatively higher

+$MAC{EC}$ values at remote sites were mostly attributed to the coating enhancement of BC aerosols (P. Chen et al., 2019).

+Aerosol MACWSOC was analyzed for 10 stations, including Kathmandu, Lumbini, Karachi, Jomsom, Lulang, Everest, Lhasa, Nam Co, Lanzhou, and Laohugou (Chen et al., 2020; Li et al., 2016b, c, 2021).
+Relatively higher MACWSOC was observed in Lumbini, which had an annual average value of 1.64 m g-1.
+Kathmandu, Lanzhou, and Laohugou had moderate values of approximately 1.30 m g-1.
+Jomsom and Karachi had relatively lower MACWSOC values of 0.97 and

+S. Kang et al.: Black carbon and organic carbon dataset over the Third Pole

+Figure 6.
+Spatial distribution of mass absorption cross section of EC (MACEC) (annual average value) on the Tibetan Plateau.
+Modified from P. Chen et al. (2019).

+$0.87 \text{ m}^2 \text{ g}^{-1}$ , respectively.
+The MACWSOC values were generally higher in urban regions than those at remote stations, probably because of the larger primary and anthropogenic contribution for WSOC in urban areas in contrast to remote regions (Chen et al., 2020).

-405 4.4 BC and WIOC from glaciers and snow cover
+4.4 BC and WIOC from glaciers and snow cover